tuan188/MGiGen/README.md

 ## 3. Create mock for protocol:

-Copy protocol to the pasteboard then use command:
+Copy the protocol to the pasteboard then run the command:

 ```
 $ igen mock